SpeedFire0/xiaomi_miot_heatcold/README.md

-# xiaomi_miot_heatcold
+# Xiaomi MIOT HeatCold
-A simple example of a Home Assistant extension for Xiaomi HeatCold heating floor controller as a switch.
+A simple example of a Home Assistant extension for Xiaomi HeatCold heating floor controller (cubee.airrtc.th123e) as a switch.
 This only switches on/off the device.

 # Install